Dr Conor Crummey

 Biography

-Dr Conor Crummey joined the School of Law and Criminology as an Assistant Professor of Law in 2022.
+Dr Conor Crummey joined the School of Law and Criminology as an Assistant Professor in Law in 2022.

 Before joining Maynooth, Conor was a Lecturer in Public Law at the University of Glasgow, and before that a Lecturer in Public Law at Queen Mary University of London.
 He received his doctorate from the University College London Faculty of Laws.